awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-stream.md

 # Language identification with streaming transcriptions<a name="lang-id-stream"></a>

-Use streaming language identification to identify the dominant language spoken in a media stream\.
-Amazon Transcribe requires a minimum of three seconds of speech to identify the predominant language\.
+Streaming language identification can identify the dominant language spoken in your media stream\.
+Amazon Transcribe requires a minimum of three seconds of speech to identify the language\.

-Amazon Transcribe can identify the dominant language spoken in two different channels\.
-In this case, set the [ChannelIdentification](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Settings.html#transcribe-Type-Settings-ChannelIdentification) parameter to `true` and each channel is transcribed separately\.
-Note that the default for this parameter is `false` and if you don't change it, only the first channel is transcribed\.

-You must provide a minimum of two language codes with streaming language identification, and you can select only one language variant \(locale\) per language per stream\.
+To use streaming language identification, you must provide at least two language codes, and you can select only one language dialect per language per stream\.
 This means that you cannot select `en-US` and `en-AU` as language options for the same transcription\.

 You also have the option to select a preferred language from the set of language codes you provide\.
-Adding a preferred language helps Amazon Transcribe identify the language in the first few seconds of your stream\.
+Adding a preferred language can speed up the language identification process, which is helpful for short audio clips\.

+**Important**
+If none of the language codes you provide match the language, or languages, identified in your audio, Amazon Transcribe selects the closest language match from your specified language codes\.
+It then produces a transcript in that language\.
+For example, if your media is in US English \(`en-US`\) and you provide Amazon Transcribe with the language codes `zh-CN`, `fr-FR`, and `de-DE`, Amazon Transcribe is likely to match your media to German \(`de-DE`\) and produce a German\-language transcription\.
+Mismatching language codes and spoken languages can result in an inaccurate transcript, so we advise caution when including language codes\.

+If your media contains two channels, Amazon Transcribe can identify the dominant language spoken in each channel\.
+In this case, set the [ChannelIdentification](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Settings.html#transcribe-Type-Settings-ChannelIdentification) parameter to `true` and each channel is transcribed separately\.
+Note that the default for this parameter is `false`\.
+If you don't change it, only the first channel is transcribed and only one language is identified\.

 Streaming language identification can't be combined with custom language models or redaction\.
+If combining language identification with other features, you are limited to the languages supported with those features, and also with streaming transcriptions\.
+Refer to [Supported languages and language\-specific features](supported-languages.md) for more information\.

 **Note**
 PCM and FLAC are the only supported audio formats for streaming language identification\.

-For a list of languages supported with streaming transcriptions, see [supported languages](supported-languages.md#table-language-matrix)\.
+## Using language identification with streaming media<a name="lang-id-stream-examples"></a>

 You can use automatic language identification in a streaming transcription using the **AWS Management Console**, **HTTP/2**, or **WebSockets**; see the following for examples:

-## AWS Management Console<a name="lang-howto-console-stream"></a>
+### AWS Management Console<a name="lang-id-console-stream"></a>

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.